 - Stomach problems, most notably vomiting or nausea

-If you have suffered from a long-time addiction, you may also experience seizures, high blood pressure, hallucinations, or what is known as delirium tremens.
+Those drinking heavily for an extended period may also experience more severe symptoms, such as delirium tremens.
+Delirium tremens is a serious condition that can lead to seizures, hallucinations, and even death if not treated properly.
 Moderate symptoms usually start to set in between six hours and twelve hours after your last drink.
-Subsequent symptoms can begin to emerge up to 48 hours after your last drink.
+Subsequent symptoms can emerge up to 48 hours after your last drink.
 These symptoms can last for seven to fourteen days, depending on the circumstances of your addiction.

 Acute Alcohol Withdrawal

 Acute withdrawals can cause health issues or even death if you do not have medical staff on hand to give you emergency medical attention.
-If you lose consciousness during acute withdrawal, you are at risk of suffering from a problem that you cannot rebound from.
+If you lose consciousness during acute withdrawal, you risk suffering from a problem you cannot rebound from.
 This is why seeking treatment at a substance abuse treatment center is highly recommended.

 While detox can be challenging, you can still get through it.
 Foothills at Red Oak has the facilities, treatment, and staff available to help you successfully get through your alcohol withdrawal symptoms.
 We also offer a range of treatment options, including:

 - Experiential therapy